justinmeiners/efficient-programming-with-components/13_searching.md

 ## bsearch is wrong

 If we think about merging two sequences of roughly the same length, or rather exactly the same length `n`, the expected number of comparisons is going to be `2n - 1`.
 From which follows a conjecture.
-If we have sequences
+If we have sequences of size `n` and size `m` the number of comparisons should be `n + m - 1`.
-of size `n` and size `m` the number of comparisons should be `n + m - 1`.
+Not every conjecture is true however.
-Not every conjecture is true however, this one is definitely false.
+This one is definitely false.
-Here is a simple counter example.
+Here is a simple counterexample.
 Take a sequence of length 1000 and a sequence of length 1.
 We only need `log(1000)` because we can binary search for its index.

 So there is a fundamental possibility for using binary search for merging, dramatically reducing the number of comparisons.
 `log(n)` is much smaller than `n`.

 You might think we can just use binary search from a standard library, such as C [`bsearch(3)`][bsearch].
 Sounds like a plausible idea.
 It was written by great UNIX guys.
-They know something about programming, so let us see what they provide us with, by quoting the man page:
+They know something about programming, so let us see what they provide us with (see `man 3 bsearch`):

     void* bsearch(
         const void* key,